treasure-data/treasure-boxes/python-scripting/README.md

 # Getting Started with Python Custom Scripting

-**Python Scripting on Treasure Data is a Private Alpha feature.
-If you are interested, please contact support@treasuredata.com**

 ## What is Python Custom Scripting?

 Python scripts can be run from [TD workflow][workflow] or [Digdag][digdag], using the Python operator `py>`.
 The workflow itself can be created via Treasure Data Console and/or the CLI.
 In the workflow, specify a Docker image to use for running the Python script.
 When the workflow task starts, a new Docker container is created based on the specified docker image.
 Then, the Python script is executed in the container in an isolated environment.